Frequently Asked Questions

 - If you’re an MREA Member, bring your membership receipt or simply tell your name to the Front Gate volunteers (we are no longer mailing membership cards).

-- As of now, masks are required in buildings regardless of vaccination status.
+- As of now, masks are optional in buildings.

 Exhibitors receive an email confirmation containing the exhibitor information packet which can also be found on the exhibitor information page at www.TheEnergyFair.org/exhibit.